Christian Slater: 1977–1990: Early success

-Slater started acting from an early age.
-His first television role was at the age of eight on the ABC soap opera One Life to Live.
+Slater played his first television role at the age of eight, on the ABC soap opera One Life to Live.
 Following a run on Ryan's Hope, he made his Broadway debut as the lisping Winthrop Paroo opposite Dick Van Dyke in the 1980 revival of The Music Man.
 Additional Broadway credits include Copperfield, Merlin, Macbeth, Side Man, and The Glass Menagerie.
-In addition he has performed in London's West End in One Flew Over the Cuckoo's Nest and Swimming with Sharks.
+He also performed in London's West End in One Flew Over the Cuckoo's Nest and Swimming with Sharks.

-Slater made his big screen debut in 1985's The Legend of Billie Jean, playing Billie Jean's brother Binx.
-Though expected to be a big hit, the film fell short at the box office.
-It has gained a cult following.
-His career improved with his role in The Name of the Rose (1986) alongside Sean Connery.
-Slater played Connery's apprentice monk while they investigated a series of murders at a Benedictine abbey.
-Slater followed this by playing Junior Tucker in Francis Ford Coppola's Tucker: The Man and His Dream (1988).
+Slater made his big-screen debut in The Legend of Billie Jean (1985), playing Billie Jean's brother Binx.
+The film had been expected to be a big hit, but fell short at the box office.
+It has since gained a cult following.
+His career improved with a role in The Name of the Rose (1986), playing alongside Sean Connery.
+Slater played Connery's apprentice monk, and they investigated a series of murders at a Benedictine abbey.
+Slater next played Junior Tucker in Francis Ford Coppola's Tucker: The Man and His Dream (1988).

-At the age of 18, Slater played the dark character J.D. in the 1988 film Heathers alongside Winona Ryder.
-Heathers was billed as the teen film of 1989 (the year it was released in the United States).
-(It was later adapted as a musical in 2014, and was highly successful.)
-Slater beat out many other actors such as Brad Pitt for the part, and his performance drew comparison with a young Jack Nicholson.
+At the age of 18, Slater played the dark character J.D. in the 1989 film Heathers alongside Winona Ryder.
+Slater was chosen for the part over many other actors, including Brad Pitt, and his performance drew a comparison with a young Jack Nicholson.
 Slater also starred in Gleaming the Cube and appeared in Beyond the Stars (both 1989).
-After Heathers, Slater had offers to play more troubled youths, including as a rebellious teen in Pump Up the Volume (1990) and a wild gunman in Young Guns II (1990), in which Slater acted alongside Emilio Estevez and Kiefer Sutherland.
+After Heathers, Slater had offers to play other troubled youths, including a rebellious teen in Pump Up the Volume (1990) and a wild gunman in Young Guns II (1990).
+In the latter, Slater acted alongside Emilio Estevez, Lou Diamond Phillips and Kiefer Sutherland.